umbraco/UmbracoDocs/14/umbraco-deploy/deployment-workflow/import-on-startup.md

 The default configuration will look for the ZIP archive `umbraco\Deploy\import-on-startup.zip` on start-up and if it exists, run an import and delete the file on successful completion.
 If you want to [customize the default behaviour you can do so via settings](../getting-started/deploy-settings.md#import-on-startup).

-This feature is extensible via a provider based model by implementing `IArtifactImportOnStartupProvider` and registering it using `builder.DeployArtifactImportOnStartupProviders()`.
+This feature is extensible via a provider-based model by implementing `IArtifactImportOnStartupProvider` and registering it using `builder.DeployArtifactImportOnStartupProviders()`.
 The default `Umbraco.Deploy.Infrastructure.SettingsArtifactImportOnStartupProvider` implementation uses the above settings and inherits from `Umbraco.Deploy.Infrastructure.ArtifactImportOnStartupProviderZipArchiveBase` (which can be used for your own custom implementation).

 ## Implementing your own `IArtifactImportOnStartupProvider`